Uquinix/uqis/meta/user-guide.md

 Another, less preferred method, is to run the service script directly, e.g. `/etc/init.d/service start`, `/etc/init.d/service stop`, etc.

-OpenRC will take care of dependencies, e.g starting apache will start network first, and stopping network will stop apache first.
+UQIS will take care of dependencies, e.g starting apache will start network first, and stopping network will stop apache first.

-There is a special command `zap` that makes OpenRC 'forget' that a service is started; this is mostly useful to reset a crashed service to stopped state without invoking the (possibly broken) stop function of the service script.
+There is a special command `zap` that makes UQIS 'forget' that a service is started; this is mostly useful to reset a crashed service to stopped state without invoking the (possibly broken) stop function of the service script.

-Calling `openrc` without any arguments will try to reset all services so that the current runlevel is satisfied; if you manually started apache it will be stopped, and if squid died but is in the current runlevel it'll be restarted.
+Calling `uqis` without any arguments will try to reset all services so that the current runlevel is satisfied; if you manually started apache it will be stopped, and if squid died but is in the current runlevel it'll be restarted.

 # Runlevels

-OpenRC has a concept of runlevels, similar to what sysvinit historically offered.
+UQIS has a concept of runlevels, similar to what sysvinit historically offered.
 A runlevel is basically a collection of services that needs to be started.
 Instead of random numbers they are named, and users can create their own if needed.
 This allows, for example, to have a default runlevel with